Collections

 Down the Salmon River

-There she met miner Jimmy Callahan, and together they followed the course of fortune and hardship into the remote Salmon River country of central Idaho.
+There she met Jimmy Callahan, and together they followed the course of fortune and hardship into the remote Salmon River country of central Idaho.

 Long Crossings

 The son of Irish immigrants, James A. Callahan came of age in a nation still pushing westward.
-Leaving New York as a young man, he followed opportunity across the continent to Butte, Montana, where the copper mines drew thousands seeking wages and fortune.
+Leaving New York as a young man, he followed opportunity across the continent to Butte, Montana where the copper mines drew thousands seeking wages and fortune.

 From Keel to Furrow